Donations Update for CofE B-cell/Rituximab Research

-We are now funding future phases of the work to develop further the Centre of Excellence for ME approach which currently has 5 PhDs working on research into ME plus students involved.
+We are now funding future phases of the work to build the Centre of Excellence for ME foundations.

-Our dedicated microsite for that project with more details is available here.
+Our dedicated microsite for that B-cell/rituximab projects with more details is available here.

 Our mascot, Professor Ldifme, was created by our supporters and indicates the B-cell/rituximab total - posters by LDIFME's Jan Laverick.

 Jan has made a special festive version of the totals image just for the latest total.

 Ways to help us are shown in the column at the right of this page >>>>>>>>>>>>>>.

 Our current funding targets and status are shown here -